pixelsdb/pixels/cpp/README.md

 ## Usage

-### Compilation
+### Build Source Code

-Pixels C++ relies on protobuf and liburing.
-And it builds the pixels extension of duckdb by default, which relies on [duckdb](https://github.com/pixelsdb/duckdb).
+Pixels C++ relies on protobuf, liburing, boost, and googletest.
+Furthermore, it builds the pixels extension of duckdb by default, which relies on [duckdb](https://github.com/pixelsdb/duckdb).
-We don't need to manually install these prerequisites, since the Makefile would automatically download them.
+We don't need to manually install these prerequisites, since the build scripts would automatically download them.

 Pixels C++ reader uses `iouring` system calls.
 You can use the following command to check if iouring is supported in your system: